 How can you go to Adelaide without visiting its pulsing heartbeat?
 Don’t ask where because this is the place – Rundle Street.
 It’s the most famous cosmopolitan East End District in Adelaide.
 Besides shopping for homewares, jewellery, gifts or even clothing, this place is like a City’s Hub to a lot of festivals, events, street parades and even parties.
 You will not get bored here.
 It’s situated near to the National Wine Center, Rundle Mall, Botanical Gardens and many more.
 The best thing doing here includes coffee and desserts, wine and international cuisine.

 You might be staying over at Tasmania for its wonderful nature, beautiful waterfalls and breathtaking scenery – but let’s be honest shopping is also in your head while in there.
 Eastlands Mall is the place then.
 The largest shopping centre in Tasmania that practically stores everything you need.
 Storing over 90 stores in this two-level fully enclosed shopping mall might be the one you’re looking for when you just happen to suddenly miss the city feeling.
 With more than 1445 free car parking, two major discounts department (Big W and K-Mart) and two major supermarkets (Coles and Woolworthes), this mall is more than enough to satisfy your need for shopping.

 Hay Street Mall, Perth

 An open street mall that is nice and clean.
-The shops ranging from normal to high end brands and other apparels, gemstone, jewelry, bakery, coffee shops and many more.
-Located in the center city, near to train station, this could be one of the place where you had a great shopping experience.
+The shops ranging from normal to high-end brands and other apparels, gemstone, jewellery, bakery, coffee shops and many more.
+Located in the centre of the city, near to the train station, this could be one of the places where you had a great shopping experience.
 As you might finish your shopping early, you can just head on to the other attractions nearby such as the arcades, museum, library or even art galleries.
 Just don’t lose your mind and have your head straight while shopping.